top of page

 Description

+The guiña (or huiña) is the smallest felid in the American continent and one of the smallest in the world (1.5-3.0 kg).
 From an evolutionary perspective, guiñas are closely related to six other small Neotropical cats of the genus Leopardus belonging to the Ocelot Lineage.
 This exclusive Neotropical lineage diverged from a common ancestor around the formation of the Panamanian land bridge 2.8 million years ago (Ma).
 The guiña's sister species, the Geoffroy’s cat (Leopardus geoffroyi), which last shared a common ancestor less than 1 Ma, is found along the eastern side of the Andes mountain range.
 Two subspecies of the guiña are recognised based on morphological and genetic data:

 • Leopardus guigna tigrillo in North and Central Chile (30° to 39° S) which has a lighter coat and larger body size and